dwmclean1/Aircard-Status/README.md

 ## Overview

-I made this simple web interface to show modems signal quality and to access some settings that are not available through the builtin interface.
+I made this simple web interface to show the modems signal quality and to access some settings that are not available through the built-in interface.
 The modems ip address and port number are stored in a .env file in the base directory and is required for the app to run.
 These can later be changed through the web interface.

 This is intended to be run as a local web server on a device such as a raspberry pi.
 Chrome is recommeded.